undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Where to stay

 Choose a single base in either the western (Krynica-Zdrój / Wysowa-Zdrój / Hańczowa) or eastern (Gorlice / Zdynia / Bartne) half of the range.
-Krynica-Zdrój is the largest spa town with the deepest accommodation stock — Hotel Krynica, the Pensjonat Pod Górą, and a thinning stock of Polish-spa-town pensions (verify currency).
+Krynica-Zdrój is the largest spa town and has the deepest accommodation stock: Hotel Krynica and the Pensjonat Pod Górą, plus a thinning roster of Polish-spa-town pensions (verify currency).
 Wysowa-Zdrój 30 km east is the smaller and quieter spa village.
 Hańczowa, in the valley above Krynica, has rural guesthouses (kwatery agroturystyczne).
-Gorlice is the largest non-spa town and the practical base for the eastern Low Beskids; the Hotel Gorlice and several small pensions cover the mid-range.
-For trail walking, the Główny Szlak Beskidzki is served by a network of mountain shelters (schroniska) and gospodarstwa agroturystyczne — book via PTTK or the regional tourism portal.
-Avoid Krynica-Zdrój in summer if you want quiet — the spa town is the regional weekend escape from Kraków.
+Gorlice is the largest non-spa town and the natural base for the eastern Low Beskids; the Hotel Gorlice and several small pensions cover the mid-range.
+Trail walkers on the Główny Szlak Beskidzki can use the network of mountain shelters (schroniska) and gospodarstwa agroturystyczne; book via PTTK or the regional tourism portal.
+In summer, Krynica-Zdrój is the regional weekend escape from Kraków, so base elsewhere if you want quiet.

 What to eat

 The Low Beskids inherit the Carpathian Lemko-Polish-Slovak food traditions.
-Pierogi (especially ruskie — Lemko-style with potato and quark) are the canonical regional plate.
-Bryndza (the salted sheep's-milk cheese from the Carpathian pasture economy) is the regional cheese.
-Kwaśnica (the sour cabbage soup) and the Łemko-cuisine specialities at the few self-identifying Lemko restaurants (Czeremcha Lemkowska in Krynica is the canonical address; verify currency) are the regional kitchen.
-The Tylicz, Hańczowa and Wysowa village inns serve the everyday plate.
+Pierogi (especially ruskie, Lemko-style with potato and quark) are the canonical regional plate.
+Bryndza, the salted sheep's-milk cheese of the Carpathian pasture economy, is the regional cheese.
+Kwaśnica, the sour cabbage soup, anchors the regional kitchen, and the few self-identifying Lemko restaurants serve the Łemko-cuisine specialities (Czeremcha Lemkowska in Krynica is the address to know; verify currency).
+In the villages (Tylicz, Hańczowa, Wysowa) the inns serve the everyday plate.
 Mountain honey from the bee-keeping economy is the year's pantry export.
-The Carpathian sheep-cheese trail (Szlak Oscypkowy) runs west of the Low Beskids in the Podhale but several of its producers reach the Krynica market on weekends.
+The Carpathian sheep-cheese trail (Szlak Oscypkowy) runs west of the Low Beskids in the Podhale, but several of its producers reach the Krynica market on weekends.
 Kraków-craft beers are widely available; the regional spirit is śliwowica (plum brandy).

 What to do

-Walk a section of the Główny Szlak Beskidzki — the red-marked Main Beskid Trail traverses the range from Krynica-Zdrój east to Sanok over about 5 days.
-The day-walk options from any of the spa villages are extensive.
+The Główny Szlak Beskidzki, the red-marked Main Beskid Trail, traverses the range from Krynica-Zdrój east to Sanok over about 5 days; pick off a day or two of it from any of the spa villages, where the day-walk options are extensive.
 Visit the UNESCO wooden churches: Kwiatoń (1700s, the standard Lemko three-bay tserkva), Owczary, Brunary Wyżne and Powroźnik are the most accessible; opening hours are seasonal (mainly May-September) and visits often require finding the local custodian.
-Walk into one of the empty villages — Czarne, Nieznajowa, Lipna — where only the stone foundations, the village cross and the cemetery remain.
-The Łemkowska Watra festival in mid-July at Zdynia is the year's cultural high point — the descendants of the deported community return to the homeland for music, food and an Orthodox service.
+Walk into one of the empty villages: Czarne, Nieznajowa, Lipna.
+What remains is stone foundations, the village cross, the cemetery.
+The Łemkowska Watra festival in mid-July at Zdynia is the year's cultural high point, when descendants of the deported community return to the homeland; expect music, food, an Orthodox service.
 The Magurski National Park covers a section of the range with marked nature trails.

 How to travel here